 Can CEA accredit online courses or programs?

-CEA is able to grant broad permission for online instruction as a response to the COVID-19 pandemic; however, CEA does not have distance education within its scope of recognition through the USDE and cannot (under normal circumstances) accredit programs which are fully online.
-As a result, you would not be able to offer the program entirely online after a return to normal operations.
+CEA is able to grant broad permission for online instruction as a response to the COVID-19 pandemic.
+CEA has distance education within its scope of recognition through the USDE and will be able to accredit programs which are fully online.

-Can we add online programs to our accreditation in the future?
+Can we add online programs to our accreditation?

-CEA does not have distance education within its scope of recognition through the USDE and therefore cannot accredit fully online programs, though CEA is able to accredit some programs where the online part of the program is less than 50%, under some circumstances.
-Note that sites which hold programmatic accreditation with CEA may be able to offer online programs provided they fall outside of the scope of accreditation.
-For questions about how to add online courses to the grant of accreditation, please contact Masha Vassilieva, Director of Compliance, at email@example.com.
+CEA has distance education within its scope of recognition through the USDE and will be able to accredit fully online programs in the future.
+For questions about how to add online courses to the grant of accreditation, please contact Masha Vassilieva, Director of Compliance, at firstname.lastname@example.org.

 Can we change the weighting of our grading categories?